 My name is David Holloway.
 I was diagnosed in 2001 with paranoid schizophrenia.
 I think I am 85 percent recovered.
 I still have relapses, but I am on different medication right now, that works better than my previous meds, Olanzapine.
 I still suffer with intense paranoia occasionally but it’s under control.
-I am fortunate to be in a loving relationship with my beautiful wife.
-And her devotion has kept me going through the driving rain.
 The website is a place of refuge, where people with similar experiences can share their power, and help educate people, myself included about SZ, and schizo-affective disorder.
 The Colours of Schizophrenia is available for £2 in paperback at the store, and as an ebook on iBooks .
 I wrote the book in the throes of psychosis, and at the brink of recovery.
-All poems submitted after January 1st will be selected to appear in the new annual schizophrenia poetry book.

 Work So Far